libvips/libvips/doc/binding.md

 	 */
 	g_object_unref(in);

 	/* Call the operation.
-This will look up the operation+args in the vips
+This will look up the operation+args in the libvips
 	 * operation cache and either return a previous operation, or build
 	 * this one.
 In either case, we have a new ref we must release.
 	 */